-23. Regulation 4 of the Accounts and Audit Regulations (England) 2011 requires the Authority to conduct, at least annually, a review of the effectiveness of the system of internal control.
+25. Regulation 4 of the Accounts and Audit Regulations (England) 2011 requires the Authority to conduct, at least annually, a review of the effectiveness of the system of internal control.
 This review is informed by the work of the internal auditors and Authority officers who have responsibility for the development and maintenance of the internal control environment, and also by comments made by the external auditors and any other review agencies and inspectorates.

-- 24. Throughout 2013/14, the Authority has maintained and reviewed its systems of internal control in a number of ways.
-In particular: - the annual review of the effectiveness of the Governance, Performance and Audit Committee (as the committee with responsibility to agree the planned internal audit activities for the year) using CIPFA standards as a benchmark, which concluded that GPAC was operating effectively (FEP 2110); - the Authority received regular performance reports on its LSP commitments, performance against performance indicators, and key projects through its Governance, Performance and Audit Committee, Resources Committee and Strategy Committee; - comprehensive performance reports covering corporate performance indicators, corporate risks, key projects, as well as departmental performance were considered regularly by the Commissioner's corporate management board (CMB); - progress reports submitted to the Commissioner's corporate management board on the implementation of health and safety policy and the submission of a full annual report to the Resources Committee; - the regular review of the outcomes from the Authority's dynamic and intelligent operational training (DIOT) process coordinated through the officer-level Operational Directorates Coordination Board chaired by the Deputy Commissioner.
+26. Throughout 2014/15, the Authority has maintained and reviewed its systems of internal control in a number of ways.
+In particular:

+- the annual review of the effectiveness of the Governance, Performance and Audit Committee (as the committee with responsibility to agree the planned internal audit activities for the year) using CIPFA standards as a benchmark, which concluded that GPAC was operating effectively (FEP 2298); - the Authority received regular performance reports on its LSP commitments, performance against performance indicators, and key projects through its Governance, Performance and Audit Committee, Resources Committee and Strategy Committee: - comprehensive performance reports covering corporate performance indicators, corporate risks, key projects, as well as departmental performance were considered regularly by the Commissioner's corporate management board (CMB); - progress reports submitted to the Commissioner's corporate management board on the implementation of health and safety policy and the submission of a full annual report to the Resources Committee; - the regular review of the outcomes from the Authority's dynamic and intelligent operational training (DIOT) process coordinated through the officer-level Operational Directorates Coordination Board chaired by the Director of Operations.
 The DIOT process supports the Authority in its commitment to protecting the health, safety and welfare at work of all its employees by learning from the performance of staff and crews at operational incidents, via the incident monitoring process, accident investigations, thematic audits, etc; - monitoring the development, implementation and delivery of services provided by third parties and key contractual arrangements through the Commissioner's Contracts Oversight Board; - the Authority's internal audit shared service provider working to defined professional standards and the preparation of the internal audit plan on the basis of a formal risk assessment.
-The plan, annual performance and main outcomes and recommendations arising from audit work were reported to the Governance, Performance and Audit Committee.
-The external auditor has relied on the work of internal audit in key areas in accordance with the principles of 'managed audit'; - the external auditor's plan and audit memorandum on the year's audit reported to the Governance, Performance and Audit Committee and the Independent auditor's opinion and certificate to the full Authority; and - a review of the effectiveness of the system of internal control informed by the work of senior management, who continually reviewed the identification and management of risks at all levels across the Authority, providing assurance that controls are in place and the extent to which they were effective.
-Our review is also informed through the work of internal auditors as described above, and the external auditors in their annual audit letter and other reports.
+The plan, annual performance and main outcomes and recommendations arising from audit work were reported to the Governance,